The world's second largest bony fish is an enormous, bizarre, jellyfish-gobbling hunter that likes to drift in British waters in summer

 It might have floated into British waters straight off a medieval seafaring map: a beast too fabulous for reality, too disproportionate to exist.

-Yet on the south-western coast of the UK, where gorse daubs rocky shorelines with yellow and the sea shimmers cobalt blue, an apparition greets those looking down into the water: a fish as pale as the moon, as round and flat as a dustbin lid, lying on its side as it apparently basks in the sun: it's an ocean sunfish, or Mola mola.
+On the south-western coast of the UK, a strange apparition greets those looking down into the turquoise water: a fish as pale as the moon, as round and flat as a dustbin lid, lying on its side as it apparently basks in the sun.
+It's an ocean sunfish, or Mola mola.

 The bizarre-looking ocean sunfish, or Mola mola/Credit: Getty